blackbaud/skyux-docs/content/components/omnibar/index.md

 ### bbOmnibarConfig Settings

 - `afterLoad` &mdash; Specifies a function to be called after the omnibar loads.
 This is useful when binding events to the omnibar's search box.
 - `appLookupUrl` &mdash; Specifies the URL for the application lookup service that provides database and product links for the current user.
-The default is URL for the production instance.
+The default is the URL for the production instance.
 - `contentKey` &mdash; Specifies the content key for the omnibar to use when redirecting users to the authentication service.
 - `enableHelp` &mdash; Indicates whether to display a help button in the omnibar.
 Use this setting in conjunction with [the `bbHelp` component](../help/).
 - `enableSearch` &mdash; Indicates whether to display a search box in the omnibar.
 You must still handle binding to the UI events for the search box.